This is a site-wide search.

 The sessions take place on the first Saturday of the month between October and July, and explore architecture and the built environment through a variety of topics, often shaped by the interests of the group participating.
 Over the course of the year participants develop their knowledge of history, art and architecture, whilst honing their own design skills.
 Some participants continue to the Architectural Drawing Course for 15 to 18 year olds.

 Fees are £90 for the year, with a limited number of bursaries available by application for those for whom the price is prohibitive to participation.
-If you are interested in your child joining the club, please submit an application form to email@example.com, or email us to find out more.
+If you are interested in your child joining one of the clubs, applications open on 12th September.
+Please download and complete the below registration form, returning it to email@example.com.

 The 'Young Architects Club' and the 'New Architects Club' are kindly supported by Woldon Architects.